finmath/finmath-lib-cuda-extensions/README.md

 - - - -
 **Enabling finmath lib with cuda via jcuda.**
 - - - -
-The finmath lib cuda extension provide an implementation of the finmath lib interfaces `RandomVariableInterface` and `BrownianMotionInterface`` compatible with finmath lib 2.4.3 or later.
+The finmath lib cuda extensions provide an Cuda implementation of the finmath lib interfaces `RandomVariable` and `BrownianMotion`` compatible with finmath lib 4.0.12 or later.

-Since objects of type `BrownianMotionInterface` are taking the role of a factory for objects of type `RandomVariableInterface`, injecting the `BrownianMotionCuda` will result in most finmath-lib models performing their calculations on the GPU - seamlessly.
+Since objects of type `BrownianMotion` are taking the role of a factory for objects of type `RandomVariable`, injecting the `BrownianMotionCuda` will result in most finmath-lib models performing their calculations on the GPU - seamlessly.

 ## Example
-Create a vector of floats on the device
+Create a vector of floats on the GPU device
 ```
 RandomVariableInterface randomVariable = new RandomVariableCuda(new float[] {-4.0f, -2.0f, 0.0f, 2.0f, 4.0f} );
 ```
-perform some calculations (still on the gpu device)
+perform some calculations (still on the GPU device)
 ```
 randomVariable = randomVariable.add(4.0);
 randomVariable = randomVariable.div(2.0);
 ```
-perform a reduction on the device
+perform a reduction on the GPU device
 ```
 double average = randomVariable.getAverage();
 ```
-or get the result vector
+or get the result vector (to the host)
 ```
 double[] result = randomVariable.getRealizations();
 ```